sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 ![alt text](https://raw.githubusercontent.com/sbousseaden/EVTX-ATTACK-SAMPLES/master/mitre_evtx_repo_map.png)

-# EVTX Replay
+# Winlogbeat-Bulk-Read
-Included is a PowerShell script that can loop through and parse evtx files with [winlogbeat](https://www.elastic.co/downloads/beats/winlogbeat).
+Included is a PowerShell script that can loop through, parse, and replay evtx files with [winlogbeat](https://www.elastic.co/downloads/beats/winlogbeat).
 This can be useful to replay logs into an ELK stack or to a local file.
 By default this script will output logs to .\winlogbeat\events.json as configured in the winlogbeat_example.yml file, you can configure any of your own destinations in winlogbeat.yml (excluded from git) and the